nils-mathieu/piscine-rust/module-00.md

 You are generally *not* authorized to modify lint levels - either using `#\[attributes\]`, `#!\[global_attributes\]` or with command-line arguments.
-You must use the `#![forbid(unsafe_code)]` attribute in every project you turn in.
+You must use the `#![forbid(unsafe_code)]` attribute in every project you turn in (may it use Cargo or not).
 You may optionally allow the `dead_code` lint to silence warnings about unused variables, functions, etc.

 ```rust
 // Either globally: